techidaily/site-tech-haven/source/_posts/can-machines-pass-the-turing-test-exploring-possibilities-and-challenges.md

  Despite ChatGPT's immense popularity, it's still not ready to significantly impact the search engine industry for several reasons.
 Here are a few of them:

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Nyp7-xVwqHA?si=XCuZbpKLFIdrGQQh&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 1\.
 ChatGPT Is Trained on a Limited Set of Data

  ChatGPT has been trained on the information that was available until the end of 2021\.
 When asking the chatbot about anything that happened in 2022 and later, it apologizes for not having that information.